 12. Focus

 Focus involves directing the audience’s attention to a specific performance aspect.
 This could be a character, an action, or stage area.
-Focus helps clarify a scene’s central point by guiding the audience’s attention toward what is most important at a given moment.
+Focus helps clarify a scene’s central point by guiding the audience’s attention toward the most important moment.
 Techniques to create focus include using lighting, positioning of actors (such as isolating one character from a group), levels of movement, or the delivery of lines in a distinct way.

 For example, in a moment of emotional intensity, the focus might be placed solely on one actor who is experiencing a dramatic shift, with the rest of the ensemble adopting stillness to enhance this.
 Focus controls the audience’s line of sight and influences their perception of the unfolding drama.